Multiple vulnerabilities put 40 million Ubuntu users at risk

 Jogi describes Snap as a “software packaging and deployment system” that was built by Canonical for operating systems on the Linux kernel.
 These packages, or “snaps”, as well as the tool that uses them, “snapd”, work on a wide range of Linux distributions, allowing developers to ship applications directly to users.

 We're looking at how our readers use VPNs with different devices so we can improve our content and offer better advice.
-This survey won't take more than 60 seconds of your time, and you'll have the chance to enter a draw for a £100/$130 Amazon gift card.
+This survey won't take more than 60 seconds of your time, and entrants from the UK and US will have the chance to enter a draw for a £100 Amazon gift card (or equivalent in USD).
 Thank you for taking part.

 Gaining root access